Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose

+When a training loop was completed, the information of the agent was saved and loaded for subsequent trainings.
+Considering the time consumption, 4 minutes for one trial and 3 days for a training loop were spent.
+Several computation tests were designed to start in parallel, and the 75000 timesteps of slant model stretch simulation were responsible for the 4 minutes.
+The convergence criterion was defined as the relative error between the maximum reward of the latest training loop and the previous training loops.
+For the $n$-th training loop , the convergence criterion $C_n$ was the relative advantages between the maximum reward $R^{max}_n$ of this training loop and all of the previous maximum reward $R^{max}_{1:n-1}$:

-When a training loop is finished, its agent information will be saved and loaded by later training.
-Comparing to the first training loop, last training loop will achieve high reward much faster and its average reward will be much more stable (\autoref{fig:reward_and_statistics}a).
-More quantitatively, average reward and max reward of different training loop are compared (\autoref{fig:reward_and_statistics}b) to confirm the convergence of training.
+.
+If $C_n$ was lower than 0.05 for 5 training loops, the training was considered convergent.
+The coefficients were selected from the best coefficients (highest reward) among the different training loops.
+In other words, the selectivity criterion yields the highest reward.
+Referring to the first training loop, the last training loop achieved a higher reward much faster and more stably (Figure~\ref{fig:convergence_and_statistics}(a)).
+The average and maximum rewards of the different training loops were compared (Figure~\ref{fig:convergence_and_statistics}(b)) to demonstrate the convergence of the training.
+The component match degrees of the reward function with the learning steps are shown in Figure~\ref{fig:component_match_degrees_during_training}.

-When the training is confirmed to be convergent, statistics of coefficients with highest reward in every training loops is executed to find important coefficients.
+When the training was confirmed to be convergent, the coefficients with the highest reward in each training loop were extracted to determine important coefficients.